-HST WOMEN'S LIVES IN ASIAN AND

-502. AFRICAN CULTURES / THREE CREDITS

-A readings course on women's lives in various non-Western traditional cultures.
+- HST WOMEN'S LIVES IN ASIAN AND - 502.
+AFRICAN CULTURES / THREE CREDITS A readings course on women's lives in various non-Western traditional cultures.

+- HST MODERN CHINA /THREE CREDITS

+- 515. A survey of modern Chinese history with emphasis upon the nineteenth and twentieth centuries.

-HST BRITISH EMPIRE AND COMMONWEALTH/
+- HST BRITISH EMPIRE AND COMMONWEALTH/

-A history of the British Empire in America, Asia, Africa and Australia/New Zealand.
+- 566. THREE CREDITS A history of the British Empire in America, Asia, Africa and Australia/New Zealand.

-HST ISLAMIC AND MIDDLE EAST POLITICS/
+- HST ISLAMIC AND MIDDLE EAST POLITICS/

+- 570. THREE CREDITS